adimalla/MQTT-3.1-C/README.md

 ## Features
 Currently the APIs are tesed with C console applications under Linux enviornment using socket API and comes with publisher state machine example code that supports quality of service upto level 2 and message retention at MQTT broker.
-The API only supports publisher control packet methods and will include suscriber methods in future developments.
+The API only supports publisher control packet methods with qos level 2 and subscriber with qos level 0.

 ## Porting and Instalation